With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.

 - Return to the sink/bucket, drain away the water

-- Start to squeeze your knit (don’t wring!) to get out as much water.
-Remember to be gentle.
+- Squeeze your knit (don’t wring!) to get out as much water.
+Be gentle.

 - Stomping on the rolled up towel will help remove extra water.